Despite outrage, don't expect to cash in on United flights

 “When you hear that $800 million loss number, that is not reality,” said Chief Investment Officer Craig Hodges with Hodges Capital Management.

-Though United’s share price did drop amid the furor, it quickly rebound and even at its lowest point was only down 2-3%.
+Though United’s share price did drop amid the furor, it quickly rebounded, and even at its lowest point was only down two to three percent.
 Hodges said stocks will typically move that much in a week even without a public relations disaster.

-“In a situation like this where they get bad press, that typically washes away.”
+“In a situation like this where they get bad press, that typically washes away," he said.

-Hodges said companies that experience significant loss in share value are typically a good investment, but such opportunity never even materialized with United.
+Hodges added that companies that experience significant loss in share value are typically a good investment, but such opportunity never even materialized with United.

-“It is a lesson to every CEO or everyone running a company that when bad news happens, you have to get out in front of it.
+“It is a lesson to every CEO or everyone running a company that when bad news happens, you have to get out in front of it," he said.

 Jet-setters hoping United’s unfortunate blunder might lead to potential deals to win back or placate customers are also overestimating the impact.